GiosueSardoInfirri/MonteCarloMarkovChain/README.md

 #### AM algorithms

-The logical schema for the easiest adaptive MCMC algorithm is:
+The logical schema for the easiest adaptive MCMC algorithm is presented as shown by Andrieu et al. $[2]$ :

 1. Initialize $X_0, \mu_0, \Sigma_0$ as initial step, initial mean and initial covariance matrix for the distribution
 2. Then take a sample $X_t$ from the sample distribution $q(X_0, \dots, X_{t-1})$ (usually it is taken $N(0, \Sigma)$ as symmetric simple equation), weighted with the ratio between the functions and the Q-ratio $\alpha(X_{t-1}, Y) = \text{max} \left( 1, \frac{f(Y)}{f(X_{t-1})} \right)$ as: